melbourne-lab/evo_rescue_ndd_erosion/notes/paper_notes.md

 - One thing this model assumes is that the population dynamics and genetics operate independently.
 I think this may arise from the fact that the quantitative genetics model has infinitely many loci.
 But a finite-locus model I think will capture losses in genetic diversity more faithfully.
 - In an infinite-locus model, is there a functional form of g(N) which will give an analytically tractable expression for N_t?

+### Barfield and Holt, 2016.
+Evolutionary rescue in novel environments: towards improving predictability.
+Evolutionary Ecology Research, 17: 771  786.

+##### Framing
+- Good description of rescue in first paras
+- "Whether evolutionary rescue happens or not depends upon both demographic and genetic factors (Gomulkiewcz and Houle, 2009)
+- "Not all selective processes enhance overall population fitness" e.g., strong frequency dependence, drift, stochasticity when populations are smaller, variable amount of genetic variation
+	- "This raises challenging questions of how predictable evolutionary rescue might be"
+- Genetic architectures, including "polygenic models where may loci contribute..."
+(H&G 2004, Holt et al. 2005, Knight et al. 2008, Gienpp et al., 2013)
+- This paper: compares original G&H95 to a heuristic model w/ changing heritability (see Lande and Barrowclough, 1987 and Ellstrand and Elam, 1993)

+##### Novel model
+- Small populations are expected to lose genetic variation (drift and inbreeding) and also by reduced heritability [n.b. connection here not clear or explicit]
+- G&H modified such that h^2 = h^2_{max} N / (N + N_{0.5})
+	- N_{0.5} is population size where heritability is half of max (h^2_{max})
+	- Fig. 1 shows that with increasing N_{0.5}, lower depth, longer to depth
+	- [n.b. this means that heritability can recover? mutations?]
+- Fig. 2: extinct populations - heritability, maladaptation, etc. still track over time...?
+(I suppose "extinct" simply means below an extinction threshold)
+- "even though fitness always increases, it is possible for it to be unable to reach 1 in the limit, if the slowdown in evolution is sufficiently rapid [...].
+In this case, the population size asymptotically approaches 0.
+This model illustrates one possible cause of the 'extinction vortex' identified by Gilpin and Soule (1986)'
+- Varying initial population size also has dramatic effect: lower size increases extinction risk
+	- "This model thus reveals a kind of bi-stability - initially small populations decline inexorably towards extinction, whereas larger populations with the sae population parameters eventually rebound in numbers and persist" (see Figs. 3, 4)
+- "This model should be viewed as a heuristic exercise, since the relationship between population size and genetic variation is unlikely to be as tightly bound as we have assumed."

+##### Novel IBM
+- Based on Burger and Lynch (1995); see Holt et al., 2003
+- $n$ diploid loci, randomly segregated w/ no dominance or epistasis
+	- mutations at rate $n\mu$ (add gaussian RV to allele)
+	- alleles take any real value...?
+- demography: hermpaphroditic, stochastc mate choice, deterministic number of offspring ($f$)

+###### Analysis of IBM
+- Is genetics at the time of environmental change important?
+	- Initialized 100 populations, simulated for 1000 generations, then used these in a changed environment
+	- Compared probability of persistence with a null distribution to see if initial genetics had influence on probability of persistence
+	- It did (i.e., initial genetic makeup influences persistence risk)
+- Genetic mean and genetic variance of starting population: significantly influences persistence probabilities but low R2
+	- n.b. initial mean was consistent, low variation
+	- mean + 2*sd (upper tail of the genetic distribution) was significant, R2 approx 68%
+- Extinction risk over time: most extinctions occurred in initial stages of simulations
+- Figs. 9, 10 shows pop. size and heritability over time for extant (>100 time steps) and extinct (surviving to time step 25 but not to 100)
+	- This is good - shows average trajectory of each
+	- Heritability - this doesn't look right at all.
+Why does heritability increase in extant populations?
+Mutations?
+They say it's "complex"...
+	- "Therefore, failure of evolutionary rescue could occur in part because sometmes heritability does drop at low population size"
+	- "nitially, however, in contrast to what was assumed in the determnstic model, heritability actually rises after the environmental change, even though population size is declining.
+A likely reason for this is that there were alleles segregating at low frequency in the pre-disturbance environment that now become advantageous in the new envronment.
+As their frequency rises, there can be a transient increase in genetic variance, as since it takes a while for previously favored alleles to be selected out of the population.
+But then genetic variance declines again as the newly favoured alleles increase towards fixation (without getting there) in the new environment."
+- "The bottom-line of the individual-based model is that evolutionary rescue becomes more predictable if one includes information about several aspects of the entire distribution of genotypic values, not just the mean or variance."

+This paper presents a two models that are quite similar to ours.
+The first model has a heuristic (non-mechanistic) heritability but is otherwise deterministic.
+The second is an IBM with a couple of sources of stochasticity and a finite number of loci.
+The second genetics in this model are smilar to ours, except in this model the alleles take on any real value rather than ours.
+Ours might have more analytic tractabilty, although we don't exploit it.
+We also can explore genetic aspects of this model a little bit more (fixations).
+Notably, the genetic model here features mutations, which allow heritability to increase.

+They highlight feedback loops and the extinction vortex here.
+This removes some of the novelty from our models.
+Shoot.
+Although, we can still mention that NDD increases extinction risk by steepening the vortex.
+There are some similar results for us to think about and compare with (e.g., mutations happening during the first several timesteps).

+The importance of initial genetic variation is highlighted here.
+Using mean + 2sd is a good idea.
+One thing it makes me think is that there's some confounding with the bottleneck - initial population in bottlenecks whereas all trials are independent in the non-bottlenecked populations.